programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 <http://dbpedia.org/resource/Rembrandt> <http://xmlns.com/foaf/0.1/name> "Rembrandt van Rijn" .
 ```

+You will notice that, unlike the URIs in the query that are surrounded by `<>`,
-The _objects_ of these statements in quotation marks are just strings of text,
+the _objects_ of these statements are just strings of text within quotation
+marks, known as _literals_.
+Literals are unlike URIs in that they represent
+values, rather than references.
+For example,
+`<http://dbpedia.org/resource/Rembrandt>` represents an entity that may
+reference (and be referenced by) any number of other statements (say, birth
+dates, students, or family members), while the text string `"Rembrandt van
+Rijn"` stands only for itself.
+Literals do not point to other nodes in the
+graph, and they can only ever be objects in an RDF statement.
+Other literal
-known as _literals_.
-Other literal values in RDF include dates and numbers.
+values in RDF include dates and numbers.

 See the _predicates_ in these statements, with domain names like `purl.org`,
 `w3.org`, and `xmlns.com`?
 These are some of the many providers of ontologies